Becky Brewerton: Early life and amateur career

 Brewerton represented Great Britain and Ireland in the Curtis Cup in 2000, and the Vagliano Trophy in 2001 and 2003.
 She was in line to be selected to the 2002 Curtis Cup squad but was not selected for the final team.
 She played in the 2002 Espirito Santo Trophy World Amateur Golf Team Championships and was named as the Daily Telegraph Golfer of the year.

 Brewerton received two invitations to play on the Ladies European Tour in 2003.
 She held the halfway lead at the Tenerife Ladies Open in May finally finishing the tournament in second place and was beaten into second place again at the Wales WPGA Championship by a 74-foot birdie putt on the final green by Shani Waugh.

-Brewerton turned professional after she finished 13th at the 2003 Ladies European Tour Qualifying School.

 Professional career

+In 2003, Brewerton turned professional after she finished 13th at the Ladies European Tour Qualifying School.

-In her 2004 rookie season, Brewerton was second in the Ryder Cup Wales Rookie of the Year competition and finished eighth on the LET Order of Merit with four top ten finishes.
+In her 2004, rookie season, Brewerton was second in the Ryder Cup Wales Rookie of the Year competition and finished eighth on the LET Order of Merit with four top ten finishes.
 She had four more top tens in 2005 which gave her a 19th-place finish on the money list.
 In 2006, she had five top tens and finished 15th on the New Star Money List.

 In 2005, together with Becky Morgan, Brewerton finished sixth in the Women's World Cup of Golf in South Africa.
 The pair improved on that performance in 2006 finishing third, added an eighth-place finish in 2007 and a sixth place in 2008.

 Brewerton's maiden professional victory was a three stroke win at the 2007 Ladies English Open.
 This, plus four other top ten finishes, earned her a place on the 2007 European Solheim Cup Team, the first Welsh golfer to play on a Solheim Cup team.
 She placed second in the BBC Wales Sports Personality of the Year in 2007, and was voted The Towergate Professional Player of the Year.

 Brewerton's second LET victory was at the 2009 Open De España Femenino.
 This earned her the final place in the Evian Masters the following week which she led for three of the four days before finishing 13th, the highest finish by an LET player.
 These performances led to her selection as a captain's pick for the 2009 European Solheim Cup team and to the BBC Wales Sports Personality of the Year Award shortlist.

 In December 2010, she finished 20th at the Final LPGA Qualifying Tournament to earn membership on the LPGA Tour for 2011 with low playing priority.